crispinprojects/talkcalendar/README.md

 I have recently been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday" in an effort to personalise a calendar entry.
 Of course a generic title such as "Uncle birthday" or "Birthday reminder" can be used instead.
 Many first names have not yet been implemented and so this feature is far from complete.

-The talk rate can be adjusted to help with speech clarity.
-I have recently added some audio processing algorithms so that the voice can be modified by using an echo algorithm or ring modulator.
-The ring modulator effect can be used to deepen the voice and involves mixing the synthesised voice output with a sine wave.
-This can be used to create a robot voice or add croak.
-You need to experiment with the settings exposed in the preferences dialog.
+Talk Calendar uses a very basic time scale modification algorithm to speed up playback without changing the pitch.
+This is based on a cross fade overlap and add (OLA) algorithm which is explained [here](https://ftp.esat.kuleuven.be/pub/sista/jszurley/peno/timescaling.pdf).

 The speech synthesizer and pronunciation dictionary are work in progress.
-The advantage of using my own built-in speech synthesizer is that Talk Calendar can be compiled without any external speech synthesizer dependencies and word pronunciations can be easily changed in the code.
+The advantage of using my own built-in speech synthesizer is that Talk Calendar can be compiled without any external speech synthesizer dependencies.

 ### Audio Thread